chucklesoclock/pdf-page-count/README.md

   Count all the PDFs in the directory DIR_PATH.

 Options:
-  -r, --recursive  recursive search; count all pdfs in all subdirectors of
+  -r, --recursive  recursive search: count all pdfs in DIR_PATH and all its
-                   DIR_PATH
+                   subdirectories
   -t, --table      print a table to terminal using rich library --help           Show this message and exit.
 ```

 ### On Windows

+Recommend using Windows Terminal to interact with the script

 #### Powershell